The B&E Tasmanian Running Festival will be held on Sunday, 3 June 2018.

 Tip: If you are using a personal computer, check the “Remember me” box to save your password and the system will log you in automatically each time you visit for up to 3 months.

-Race bib collection will be available from the B&E Launceston Branch, 87 Brisbane Street, Launceston on Friday 1 June between 11:00am – 5:00pm and from the Registration Centre, located in City Park, Launceston on Saturday 2 June between 11:00am – 8:00pm.
+Race bib collection will be available from the Festival Village, located in City Park, Launceston on Saturday 2 June between 1:00 pm – 7:00 pm

-If you are unable to collect your bib on the Friday or Saturday, last minute collection will be available from the Registration Centre located in City Park, open from 8:00am on Sunday 3 June.
+If you are unable to collect your bib on Saturday, last minute collection will be available from the Festival Village, located in City Park, open from 8:00am on Sunday 3 June.

 Please remember to bring your e-ticket with you.
 We need your bib number printed on your e-ticket to find your race bib quickly.